WILLOWTOWN WALKING TOUR GUIDE

 + The parking garage at the intersection of Willow Place and State Street was originally the powerhouse for the Brooklyn Heights Railroad.
 From 1891 until 1909 it operated a cable line that ran on Montague Street between the Wall Street ferry landing on the East River and Brooklyn’s Borough Hall on Court Street.
 The cable reached Montague by a long blind conduit on Hicks Street.
 The line continued to operate using electricity from 1909 to 1924.

-Cross to the west side of the block and return to Joralemon and the end of the tour.
+Cross to the west side of the block.
+Return to Joralemon St. for the end of the tour.

 + 48, 44 & 40 Willow Place are Willowtown’s oldest modern houses.
 Designed by Joe Merz and his late wife Mary, both architects, the cement-block houses replaced the original structures taken over and torn down by the city and the lots put up for auction.
 The new houses were praised for “giving new life to Willow Place while respecting the nature and scale of the older Heights.”
 The attorney Leonard Garment, 1924-2013, who served in Washington as President Nixon’s special counsel, and his family were the first residents of the largest of the three, No. 40.
 His book, “In Search of Deep Throat: The Greatest Political Mystery of Our Time,” was published in 2000.
 A recent renovation included the addition of a glass atrium and garden on the roof.
 The Merz family has lived at No. 48 since its completion in 1965.